 Note: Campers sensitive to Poison Ivy should be aware that it grows naturally throughout the park.

-You can relax on the nice sandy beach, or take to the water either swimming or using our boat launch to enjoy an afternoon of waterskiing or wind surfing!
+You can relax on the nice sandy beach, or take to the water either swimming or using our boat launch to enjoy an afternoon of paddle boarding or kayaking!
 Enjoy fishing?
 Local fishing derbies on Lake Huron make the boat launch at the park an excellent location to cast off and search for that elusive catch.

 Archaeological digs have discovered artifacts that were used hundreds of years ago.
 An early settlement cemetery is also found within the park dating back to the 1800s.
 The remnants of the lime kiln, from which one of the campgrounds was named, can still be seen along the Scenic Drive Trail.
 Take a guided hike or explore on your own, either way, you’ll get a chance to experience history all through the park.

 The park’s Natural Heritage Education program allows campers of all ages to explore and learn about the history of the surrounding area.
-The park, once home to Aboriginal people and early settlers, is scattered with relics of their past.
+The park, once home to First Nations people and early settlers, is scattered with relics of their past.

 There is a shared-use trail in the park.